MatthewLeoLaporte/RNNs-learn-robust-policies/results-1.md

 The overall conclusion seems to be that training on perturbations induces higher control gains, and that this effect is stronger on perturbations to velocity than position feedback.

+## Commentary

+- In the presence of a constant random field, the network must output a constant non-zero force to remain stationary at the goal.
+The models are able to do this, regardless of whether they were trained on random fields; however, the control models do a ~straight reach to a position that is rotated away from the goal, almost like the first (naive) trial of a visuomotor rotation task,
+- The forward velocity profiles are *identical* in the presence and absence of a random field, for all models, regardless of what perturbation the model was trained on
+- However, there is a difference in certain related measures (max net force?) between the model trained in the presence of random fields, versus not.
+- Training on random fields initially leads to a little “hook” correction at the end of the reach, in addition to a reduction in the slope of deviation during the rest of the reach.
+At higher train std, a smoother curvature of the solution is achieved.
+- Compensation for random fields is much less sensitive to delays, versus curl fields.
+This makes sense since there isn’t feedback between control forces and orthogonal velocities.
+- Likewise, networks trained on curl fields + delays tend to be worse at all tasks, presumably because it was harder for them to learn any coherent policy to reach the goal.

+When we switch the disturbance type during testing:

+- Training on curl reduces deviations for random fields, but does not totally eliminate endpoint error
+- Training on random fields reduces deviations in the presence of modest curls, but also leads to oscillations around the goal for larger curls

+How can we interpret this?

+- Should we train on a combination of the two?

 ## Additional potential analyses

 ### Early vs. late perturbations during reaching